joelabc/joelabc/content/_index.md

 <br class="hx:sm:block hx:hidden" />

 {{< youtube c8S0gi-IXGM >}}

 <br class="hx:sm:block hx:hidden" />

+This is one video I made quite some time ago, but felt apt to share without any context.

 If you would like to stick around and explore feel free to do so.
 I update this site every week.